Terry LaBan

 Terry LaBan (born July 19, 1961) is an alternative/underground cartoonist and newspaper comic strip artist.
 He is known for his comic book series Cud, and his syndicated strip Edge City, created with his wife, Patty LaBan, a couples and family therapist.

-LaBan is known for his sympathetic and believable characters, real-life dialogue, tight cartoon style and straightforward storytelling.
+LaBan is known for his sympathetic and believable characters, real-life dialogue, tight cartooning style, and straightforward storytelling.

+Early life and education

+LaBan grew up in the suburbs of Detroit, graduating from the University of Michigan.

+Career

 Political cartoons

 LaBan began his career in 1986, freelancing political cartoons for the Ann Arbor News.
 He's been staff illustrator and political cartoonist for the progressive political magazine In These Times since 1990.

-Unsupervised Existence and Cud
+Unsupervised Existence

 LaBan's first foray into comics was his series Unsupervised Existence, published by Fantagraphics beginning in 1989.
-Loosely based on LaBan's own life at the time, Unsupervised Existence was a semi-humorous comic book soap opera which followed the adventures of Suzy and Danny, a young, bohemian couple living in Cleveland.
+Loosely based on LaBan's own life at the time, Unsupervised Existence was a semi-humorous comic book soap opera that followed the adventures of Suzy and Danny, a young, bohemian couple living in Cleveland.
 Suzy, an underemployed intellectual, spends a lot of time hanging around with her friends and trying to figure out what to do with her life.
 Danny, her boyfriend, supports them both by driving a cab, but his true vocation is poetry, which he self-publishes, along with the work of his fellow cabbies.
 Unsupervised Existence garnered LaBan Harvey Award nominations for Best New Artist and Best New Series in 1990.
 The series was collected in its entirety in two paperbacks, Love's Not a Three-Dollar Fare (the main Suzy and Danny story) and International Bob.

 International Bob focused on the series' most outrageous character, rock musician/performance artist Bob Binkum.
 In the book, hulking, morose Bob comes into his own after he leaves the United States in the wake of breaking up with his flighty girlfriend Annadette, who decided she was more into women than men.
 Fleeing the soap opera, Bob treks from Greece to India in search of exotic escape.
 LaBan vividly evoked the nothing-to-lose, anything-can-happen world of the unfettered, impecunious vagabond as Bob tries everything from selling junk jewelry on the street to getting ripped off after a romantic encounter.